Skip to main content

 • All Windows Updates are applied silently, without forcing reboots

-• If there is a pending reboot and no user is logged in, the system is rebooted to finish applying patches
+• If there is a pending reboot but no user present, the system reboots to finish applying patches

-• If there is a pending reboot and a user logged in, the user is presented with a GUI prompt notifying them of pending system patches requiring a reboot
+• If there is a pending reboot and a user is logged in, they get a GUI prompt notifying them of any pending system patches requiring a reboot

 • Each day at 3:00AM UTC, the system is again checked for pending reboots.
 If there is a user logged in, they are notified, and asked to reboot.
 If there is no user logged in, the system will automatically be rebooted.

 There are no user-configurable options for CoreWeave Windows Update.
-To revert to the default Windows Update behavior, simply uninstall the Windows Update manager from the Windows Apps and Features menu.
+To revert to the default Windows Update behavior, open the Windows Update manager and uninstall them from the Windows Apps and Features menu.

 When launching a new PowerShell session, users are presented with some helpful system stats.